Sb-Vtrs-elfamoso/lh2pac_student/docs/report/part3.md

 We can see that the optimum is obtained at iteration 94th.
 This is where maximum take-off weight and constraints are the most minimized.
 We can note that the converges point is not the optimum point.

 ## Conclusion
 We can see that at 95% confidence degree we cannot find design parameters that ensure that hydrogen aircraft achieves A320 performances.
-That means that working on technological parameters is important because for a considerable part
+That means that working on technological parameters is important because not all values of technological parameters lead to a performant hydrogen aircraft.